Healthedata1/IG-Template4/README.md

    - need to see whether parameter populate the data files or not
      - assume not and populate this as well
      - may need to update template accordingly depending if is site or site.data...
+     - or remove and the ImplementationGuide resources directly

 3. config.json *** this should be static based on set of templates